 PET/CT complements all other imaging modalities including routine X-ray, Ultrasound, MRI, and conventional CT; however PET/CT can often detect pathology before it becomes visible with conventional imaging modalities because metabolic changes usually precede anatomic ones.

-Radiopharmaceuticals based on positron emitting isotopes, such as fluorodeoxyglucose, become signal-emitting tracers when injected into the patient.
+Radiopharmaceuticals based on positron emitting isotopes, such as Fluorodeoxyglucose, become signal-emitting tracers when injected into the patient.
 For a PET/CT scan, patients are first injected with a radiopharmaceutical, usually FDG, a radioactive glucose compound.
 After the isotope uptake time, the patient is imaged on the CT portion of the PET/CT system creating the landmark images.
-With the isotope compounds distributed throughout the body and processed by the organ being targeted for imaging, the patient transits into the pet portion of the scanner and the PET scanner detects the FDG accumulated in glucose-avid organs or tissues and creates images that are displayed on a video monitor.
-The signals detected by both PET and CT are processed by a computer to create fused images that display on the monitor screen.
+With the isotope compounds distributed throughout the body and processed by the organ being targeted for imaging, the patient transits into the pet portion of the scanner and the PET scanner detects the FDG accumulated in glucose-avid organs or tissues and creates images.
+The signals detected by both PET and CT are processed by a computer to create fused images.
 The distribution of metabolic activity discretely landmarked by the CT anatomic images are presented as a set of tomographic slices.
 Because cancer cells usually have a higher metabolic rate than surrounding cells, they absorb more of the tracer and will show up more prominently on the image.

 PET/CT’S ADVANTAGES FOR PATIENT DIAGNOSIS